-Once the milking process is complete, (which takes only about five minutes) the automatic gate opens and the cow walks off, ready to rejoin her herd.
+Once the milking process is complete, after about five minutes, the automatic gate opens and the cow walks off to rejoin her herd.

-We loved facilitating this farm tour, and a huge thank you to Marianne, Emily, Mark, Bill and David for hosting us on this tour.
+We loved kicking off the first 100km Foods farm tour of 2019 with this awesome lineup!
+A huge thank you to Marianne, Emily, Mark, Bill and David for hosting us on this tour.